About This Chapter

 GACE Health Education: Personal Safety & Injury Prevention - Chapter Summary

-- Recognize common threats to personal safety
+- Recognize and avoid common threats to personal safety

 - Identify precautions for weather emergencies